Corporate and technical writing, marketing material

 ....Group Statistician in a global company

-The people we talked to told us what was wrong with the draft manual: it said nothing about what good it might do them in their jobs, there wasn't enough connection between the theoretical stuff in the beginning chapters and the practical examples in the following sections, there were no tables in the back that could be used to follow through the examples -- and used later in their own work -- and on and on.
+The people I talked to told me what was wrong with the draft manual: it said nothing about what good it might do them in their jobs, there wasn't enough connection between the theoretical stuff in the beginning chapters and the practical examples in the following sections, there were no tables in the back that could be used to follow through the examples -- and used later in their own work -- and on and on.

 This edition worked.
 Engineers kept it.
 They used it.
 It seemed to make everyone happy.